A Guide to Internet Research Ethics

 In this guide, the concept of ‘Internet research’ is used in a technology neutral manner.
 The concept includes the Internet (in the definite form), a technological infrastructure based on the Internet protocol (IP addresses), but also other communication networks (GSM, 4G, WLAN etc.) and other technologies such as mobile telephone systems, location systems, biometrics, sensors and data storage.

 This guide primarily focuses on research on people in their encounter with digital networks.
 The guide is primarily intended for research in the humanities and social sciences on those who disseminate information, communicate and interact in some form or other via the Internet.
 NESH recognises that Internet research also raises several other issues, including within other disciplines and in public debate.
-This version of the guide will only provide a very limited description of the challenges associated with Big Data, Artificial Intelligence (AI) and the Internet of Things.[11]
+This version of the guide will only provide a very limited description of the challenges associated with Big Data, Artificial Intelligence (AI) and Machine Learning.[11]

 Researchers are personally responsible for ensuring that the protection of the interests and rights of individuals, based on the respect for human dignity and the requirement to protect privacy, are protected.
 NESH emphasises that research ethics goes beyond the statutory protection of personal data.
 The new Norwegian Personal Data Act, which incorporates the EU’s General Data Protection Regulation (GDPR), regulates only the processing of personal data, whereas research ethics takes a broader view of privacy linked to the protection of individual integrity and the sanctity of private life.[12]
 In other words, research ethics seeks to protect the people involved, not solely ensuring compliance with the legalities regarding use and storage of personal information.
 NESH’s guidelines for research ethics are recognised internationally because they combine individualist and relational perspectives on human life, which is especially relevant for distinguishing between private and public matters on the Internet.[13]